An overview of methods for mounting vibration sensors. The method used to mount the accelerometer determines the mounted

 Vibration sensors and vibration switches are not equivalent products.
 Newer 4-20 mA technology and products provide better protection and real time vibration monitoring information.

-4-20 mA vibration sensors make it simple and cost effective to trend data on critical assets when no vibration monitoring program exists or for the balance of plant machinery that is not currently being monitored
+4-20 mA vibration sensors make it simple and cost-effective to trend data on critical assets when no vibration monitoring program exists or for balance of plant machinery that is not currently being monitored.

 In many industrial monitoring applications, piezovelocity transducers have distinct advantages over piezoelectric accelerometers and traditional velocity pickups.